oliverwreath/OpenSourceOliverSpringEngine/README.md

 * Then optionally switch to profile prod with MySQL, mvn clean, mvn test, mvn package and deploy, Viola!
 * Lets you focus on the money-making business logic.
 * Rich optional features.
 Including User entity, RESTful APIs, beautiful CRUD ag-grid and optional PayPal checkout button.
 * Like the Spring Boot slogan - Build any thing!
-But this time!
-Build it fast and easy!
+But this time - build it fast and easy!

 # Preview
 * Beautiful RESTful ag-grid Integration Seemlessly